chrisledet/Uno/README.md

 [Ubuntu One](http://one.ubuntu.com/) client for OS X.

+**Looking for a new maintainer for this project.
+Contact me via email if you're interested**

 ### Requirements

 Requires OS X Lion (10.7) or later and an [Ubuntu One][u1] account.